DerekCresswell/GameDesign11/4 Platformer/2 Animation.md

 The first thing we need to do is split up this sheet into individual sprites.\
 Click on the image in your project and in the inspector change "Sprite Mode" from "Single" to "Multiple".
 Hit apply and then click "Sprite Editor".

 Here we need to split up our sprite.
 At the top you will see a button that says split.
-When you click on it there will be a drop down.
+When you click on it there will be a drop down menu.
 It should start with "Type" being set to "Automatic".
 Automatic is not always perfect but it will do for this right now.\
 Hit slice and you should see your sprite split up by boxes around each frame of the animation.

 ![SlicingSprites](Images/SlicingSprites.JPG)